Vaidik1308/wedding_vendor_contract_builder/README.md

 - ✅ Type-safe implementation with proper error handling
 - ✅ Clean, maintainable code structure

-## 🤝 Contributing

-This is a technical assessment project.
-For production use, consider:
-- Adding proper error handling
-- Implementing comprehensive testing
-- Adding security measures
-- Following accessibility guidelines
-- Adding performance optimizations

-## 📄 License

-This project is created for technical assessment purposes.

 ---

-**Built with ❤️ using Next.js, TypeScript, and Tailwind CSS**
+**Built with ❤️ using Next.js, TypeScript, and Tailwind CSS by Vaidik**